cuzv/ModalTransitioning/README.md

-# PresentAnimatedTransitioningController
+# ModalTransitionController
-Like the default present transitioning with custom animation.
+Like the default modal present transitioning with custom animation.